Abigail Raye

-Abigail Raye (born 17 May 1991) is a British field hockey player.
+Abigail Raye (born 17 May 1991) is a British-born Belgian field hockey player.
+She has represented Canada and Belgium at international level.

 Career

 Raye won bronze medals at the 2013 Women's Pan American Cup and at the 2015 Pan American Games.
 She also participated at the 2009 Women's Pan American Cup, the 2011 Pan American Games, the 2010 and 2014 Commonwealth Games She later moved to Belgium and represented them since the 2019 Women's EuroHockey Nations Championship.

 Personal life

 Raye became a Canadian citizen in 2009 after emigrating from the United Kingdom in December 2005.